-Represents aggregate grant date fair value of RSUs and performance share awards in accordance with FASB ASC Topic 718, which, with respect to performance shares, is the value based on the target level of achievement (determined to be the probable outcome of the performance conditions at the time of grant).
-In the event the maximum performance conditions are met, these values would be: for Mr. Engel \$2,339,956; Mr. Van Oss \$1,050,146; Mr. Parks \$600,181; Ms. Lazzaris \$315,112; and Ms. Windrow \$300,091.
+- Represents the grant date fair value of SAR awards computed in accordance with FASB ASC Topic 718.
+These equity awards are subject to time-based vesting criteria.
+The assumptions used in calculating these amounts are set forth on pages 60 to 62 of our financial statements for the year ended December 31, 2015 Annual Report on Form 10-K. All the equity awards were granted under the WESCO International, Inc. 1999 Long-Term Incentive Plan, as amended and approved by our Board and stockholders. - Represents aggregate grant date fair value of RSUs and performance share awards in accordance with FASB ASC Topic 718, which, with respect to performance shares, is the value based on the target level of achievement (determined to be the probable outcome of the performance conditions at the time of grant).
+In the event the maximum performance conditions are met, the maximum value of the performance shares would be: for Mr. Engel \$2,467,219; Mr. Parks \$675,626; Mr. Hibbard \$138,066; Ms. Lazzaris \$337,677; and Ms. Windrow \$317,253.
 RSUs are subject to time-based vesting criteria and performance shares are subject to achievement of certain performance targets over a three-year performance period.
-The assumptions used in calculating these amounts are set forth on pages 63 to 65 of our financial statements for the year ended December 31, 2014 in our Annual Report on Form 10-K. All the equity awards were granted under the WESCO International, Inc. 1999 Long-Term Incentive Plan, as amended and approved by our Board and
+The assumptions used in calculating these amounts are set forth on pages 60 to 62 of our financial statements for the year ended December 31, 2015 in our Annual Report on Form 10-K. All the equity awards were granted under the WESCO International, Inc. 1999 Long-Term Incentive Plan, as amended and approved by our Board and stockholders. - Represents annual cash incentive bonus amounts earned for each fiscal year in accordance with SEC rules, but approved and paid in the following year. - See the "All Other Compensation" table on page 28 for additional information. - (5) Mr. Van Oss is the former Senior Vice President and Chief Operating Officer, and although he was not serving as an executive officer at the end of the year, disclosure is provided pursuant to Regulation S-K Item 402(a)(3)(iv). - Amounts shown are less than the individual's stated base salary because during 2015 the Company had a cost-savings program of mandatory unpaid leaves of absence in which individuals took a week's leave of absence.
+Individual's also had the option to take an additional week of unpaid leave on a voluntary basis. - Performance shares awarded in 2013 for the three-year performance period ended December 31, 2015 were forfeited, which represents approximately 60% of this amount.